laserpants/code-overload/README.md

     main :: IO ()
     main = do
        simpleHTTP nullConf $ msum
-          [ dirs "one" $ ok $ toResponse "You said one" , dirs "two" $ ok $ toResponse "Two it is"
+          [ dir "one" $ ok $ toResponse "You said one" , dir "two" $ ok $ toResponse "Two it is"
           , mzero
           ]